raw-lab/MetaCerberus/readthedocs/source/tutorial2.rst

 Running MetaCerberus - Tutorial
 ==================================

-Once you have installation complete, databases are downloaded, and you've already ``conda activate MetaCerberus-1.3.1``, it's time to run MetaCerberus.
-This tutorial will show an example run through using a fasta file of the complete Lambda phage genome.
+Once you have installation complete, databases are downloaded, and you've already ran ``conda activate MetaCerberus-1.3.1``, it's time to run MetaCerberus.
+This tutorial gives an example run through using a fasta file of the complete Lambda phage genome.

 Step 1: Initializing the Pipeline
 ---------------------------------------